derek-chandler/grantsProject/README.md

  * [Python 3.10](https://www.python.org/downloads/) or above
  * Ability to install Python packages with [Python pip](https://packaging.python.org/en/latest/tutorials/installing-packages/#requirements-for-installing-packages)
  * All python packages in [requirements.txt](https://github.com/derek-chandler/grantsProject/blob/main/requirements.txt)
-   * If you are using Windows, you can safely skip this step as the provided `GrantParser.bat` file will automatically install these packages.
+   * The provided `GrantParser.bat` or `GrantParser-unix.sh` files will create a virtual environment and download these requirements

 To view the generated report properly, Microsoft Word is required.